M-Hollis/publication-dates/README.md

 OK
 ```

+3. Debug any errors - target website sometimes changes from year to year, so some code updates may be required, even if tests all pass.
+Add tests to cover any new issues, and update code to fix the problem.

-3. Run full script in test mode to check overall functionality.
+4. Run full script in test mode to check overall functionality.

 ```
 >> python script.py test